Toyota C-HR verdict

 What we like

-Even without trying the self-charging C-HR returns great fuel economy, and the 1.8-litre hybrid system is refined, if not quite Honda smooth.
+The self-charging C-HR returns great fuel economy, even when you’re not driving it efficiently.
+Plus, Toyota’s 1.8-litre hybrid system is refined, if not quite Honda smooth.

 The C-HR’s PHEV powertrain is even quieter than the car’s self-charging hybrid systems – and because the electric motor can do more of the work, the CVT doesn’t feel the need to spike the engine revs to the moon when you’re accelerating.
 That 41-mile electric range is useful for folk living in emissions-controlled areas, too.